Fast {\large\it Cl-}type inhibitory neuron with delayed feedback has non-markov output statistics

 Expect that at the beginning of an ISI, there is an impulse in the feedback line with time to live $s$.
 Then the probability that this ISI will have its duration $t<s$ does not depend on the feedback line presence.
 Therefore,

-In the opposite situation, receiving of an ISI duration greater than $s$ happens if (i) the neuron does not fire during interval $]0;s[$ and (ii) the neuron starts at its resting state (Prop3, above) at the moment $s$ and fires at $t>s$.
-Realizations of events (i) and (ii) depend on disjoint segments of the input Poisson stream.
+In the opposite situation, receiving of an ISI duration greater than $s$ happens if (i) the neuron is not firing during interval $]0;s[$ and (ii) the neuron starts at its resting state (Prop3, above) at the moment $s$ and fires at $t>s$.
+Realizations of events (i) and (ii) depend on disjoint segments of the input Poisson stream (Cond1, above).
 Therefore, (i) and (ii) are statistically independent.
 The probability of (i) is as follows:

 The probability of (ii) is $p^0(t-s)$.
 This gives

 It can be concluded from (\ref{pinit}) and (\ref{pisnit}) that

 Now, taking into account (\ref{nolj}) and (\ref{pos}) from Cond4, above, we conclude that the function $p^{inh}(t\mid s)$ considered as a function of two variables $(t,s)$, $t\ge0$, $s\in\,]0;\Delta]$ has a jump discontinuity along the straight line $t=s$.
 The magnitude of this jump is $p^0(s)$, and it is strictly positive for positive $t$.
 Concrete values of $p^{inh}(t\mid s)$ along the line $t=s$ does not matter and can be chosen arbitrarily.